chasberry/orgmode-accessories/ravel-org.md

 -   **`e-html-knitr`:** HTML knitr documents

-A look at the `*.org` files in 3 should provide a quickstart.
+A look at the `*.org` files in the examples section should provide a quickstart.
 A look (below) at the definitions of the style functions for these backends should guide further devlopment.

 ### using Babel header arguments in exported code chunks